Adding your new baby to Medicare

 is a secure online summary of your baby's health information.
 It allows you to share your baby's health information with doctors and other healthcare providers.

-You can get a My Health Record for your newborn by:
+You can get a My Health Record for your newborn by completing the Newborn Child Declaration form and registering them for their My Health Record.

-My Health Record can help you manage your baby's health information including:
+My Health Record can help you keep track of your baby's health information including:

 Do I need to register my baby for the Medicare Safety Net?

-The give more money back to families that spend a lot on healthcare.
+The gives more money back to families who spend a lot on healthcare.

 If your family is registered for the Medicare Safety Net, you will need to tell Medicare about your new baby.
-You can do this by:
+You can do this by filling in the .
+You can also call Medicare on 132 011.

 What if I'm Aboriginal and/or Torres Strait Islander?

-If you are an Aboriginal and/or Torres Strait Islander person and you want to add your baby to your Medicare card, fill in: the .
+If you are an Aboriginal and/or Torres Strait Islander person, to add your baby to your Medicare card, fill in: the .

-You will need someone to be a referee and sign the form.
-The form explains who a referee can be.
+You will need a referee to sign the form.
+The form tells you who can be a referee.

 You can mail or email the form to Medicare Enrolment Services.